thescripted/website/public/posts/implementing-a-debouncer-function-with-tdd.md

 }
 ```

-Here would be a good point to refactor the test suite and functions as needed, In my case I've broken up some of the logics in it's own function within my debouncer.
+Here would be a good point to refactor the test suite and functions as needed.
 <br>

 # Conclusion

-By using TDD, both the function and the test suite are being built together.
-This allows for robust code, where any incremental features can be added with the safety of all previous tests passing as well.
-Some additional features could include input validations, a configuration option (perhaps it would be useful to give the user options to indicate if they want a leading or trailing debouncer), or anything else needed for whatever project you're building.
+By using TDD, we are building both the function and the test suite for it.
+This allows for robust code, where we can add any incremental features with the safety of ensuring all previous tests passing as well.
+Some additional features and tests could include input validations, a configuration option (perhaps it would be useful to give the user options to indicate if they want a leading or trailing debouncer), or anything else needed for whatever project you're building.

 I've created a similar debounce method as an NPM package with a little bit more robust test suite, which can be found [Here](https://www.npmjs.com/package/@somethingscripted/debouncer).